BarakBinyamin/BLE_LED_Display/GUI_Alternative/GUI_Alternative.md

 ## Deployment

-[ x ] click the Excecutable_Link.desktop and trust it
+[x] click the Excecutable_Link.desktop and trust it